davidkel/fabric-chaos-testing/README.md

 This will mount the scenarios directory into the container (change the script to use different directories)

+check the README.md file in the chaos-engine directory for details about scenarios

 # Fabric Chaos Testing for the new Fabric Gateway
 This will be a prototype environment that will test the new Fabric Gateway when unexpected things happen to the hyperledger fabric network.
 The kinds of things that can occur are